Serbian cuisine: Non-alcoholic

 Domestic coffee (or Serbian coffee) is the most commonly consumed non-alcoholic beverage in Serbia.
 It is mostly prepared at home, rather than bought in coffee shops, and preferably consumed in the company of friends or family.
-Slatko, ratluk, and raki may be served alongside coffee.
-The majority of the Serbian population starts a day with a cup of coffee in the morning.
+Slatko, ratluk, and rakija may be served alongside coffee.
+The majority of the Serbian population starts the day with a cup of coffee in the morning.
 Herbal teas are consumed as a medication, rather than a beverage.
 Yogurt and Kefir are commonly consumed dairy beverages.
 They frequently accompany savory pastries.
 A beverage made from maize, called boza or kvas, was once popular, but today is rarely consumed.

 A number of fruit juice and mineral water brands are produced locally.
 The Knjaz Miloš mineral water is considered a national brand.